ARM-software/vktrace-arm/via/README.md

 <BR />

-## Versions

-### 1.3

-- Introduce concept of Linux installed SDKs using new packages.
-  - Add support for querying both "vkcube" as well as "cube" when running tests.
-- Add ability to detect driver installed implicit layers on Windows 10.
-- Re-organize code to place OS-specific items into their own classes.

-### 1.2

-- Introduce Vulkan 1.1 support
-- Use RTLD_NOW when opening DLLs
-- Add Meta-layer support
-- Cleanup HTML output
-- Add support for querying registry keys in HKEY_CURRENT_USER

-### 1.1

-- Various Fixes

-### 1.0

-- Original release

 ## Building
 Many components of the Vulkan SDK are Open Source, including VIA.
 VIA is currently part of the LunarG [VulkanTools](https://github.com/LunarG/VulkanTools) GitHub respository.